Atchuth01/Trip-Agent/README.md

 # TripAgent — Autonomous Travel Planning Agent

-Built for the Tabhi / Mondee Agentic AI Intern application.

 An agent that takes a natural-language travel request, autonomously decides which tools to call (flight search → hotel search → budget calculator), and